ksvendetta/FiberMapConnect/replit.md

 ## Overview

-This application is a professional fiber optic cable splicing management tool for tracking circuits within fiber cables.
-It features a checkbox-based system for marking circuits as spliced, allowing users to create cables with specific fiber counts, define circuit IDs with auto-calculated fiber positions, and manage splice connections.
-The system aims to simplify the process of fiber optic cable management with a focus on automatic matching and industry-standard visualizations.
+This application is a **Progressive Web App (PWA)** for professional fiber optic cable splicing management.
+It runs completely offline with all data stored locally in the browser using IndexedDB, allowing users to install the app from their browser and use it without any internet connection.
+The app features a checkbox-based system for marking circuits as spliced, automatic fiber position calculation, splice connection management, and complete data persistence across sessions.

 ## User Preferences